 While becoming a school counsellor isn’t for everyone, if it’s right for you, it provides stability and the fulfilment of making a difference in young people’s lives.

 Next step: Getting qualified with a Master of Counselling

 If you’ve decided that becoming a school counsellor is the right career path for you, the next step is to ensure you meet the academic requirements and build your skillset.

 ECU Online’s Master of Counselling is accredited by the Australian Counselling Association (ACA).
 It’s designed by industry experts to meet the complex, evolving needs of our communities.
 The program is an advanced, evidence-based course that provides a firm foundation for your future career as a school counsellor.

 Our Master of Counselling program is also an accelerated online course, so you can study it anywhere, anytime.
 You can complete your degree in just two years part-time, which means you can take advantage of the growing employment opportunities across the country sooner.

 Start your career as a school counsellor now

 At ECU, we were rated five stars for postgraduate student support, learning resources and overall educational experience in the 2021 Good Universities Guide.
-So when you choose to study with us, you can be confident of a quality learning experience.
+So when you choose to study the Master of Counselling with us, you can be confident of a quality learning experience.